Gremious/StS-DefaultModBase/README.md

 Click on the Maven Projects tab on the right of the editor (ignoring that this image shows it to the left)

 ![](https://i.imgur.com/rZfME3t.png)

+This should open your pom.xml (Look at the top and make sure that's the file opened)

 Name your mod a nice name change the steam path to correctly reflect your steamapps location.
 Check all the locations to make sure they point to existing files.